IPA.CONF(5) IPA.CONF(5)

 These parameters load two accounting modules.

-The db_mod parameter tells ipa(8) to load the given IPA database mod-
+The db_mod parameter loads the given database module:

 db_mod "file_name";

 This parameter should not be placed in any section.
-It is possible to
+Several database

 Example: